-Note: We omit aa merger of Royal Nedlloyd and the Peninsular and Oriental containers (P&O Containers) in 1997, Maersk and Sea–Land in 1999, and CMA and CGM in 1999 because historical vessel data of merged ﬁﬁrm are missing and we could not identify these mergers from our data.
+Note: We omit the mergers of Royal Nedlloyd and the Peninsular and Oriental containers (P&O Containers) in 1997, Maersk and Sea–Land in 1999, and CMA and CGM in 1999 because historical vessel data of merged firms are missing, and we could not identify these mergers from our data.

 1966–1990 Table 1 summarizes all mergers based on CIY between 1966 and 1990.
-This period involves a collusive and competitive environment with shipping conferences that are explicit and cartels globally allowed. eThe period is studied inOtani and Matsuda (2023) and Otani (2023) in detail.
-The period is divided into the collusive (1966–1983) and competitive (1984–1990) periods due to the U.S. Shipping Act of　1984.
-In the collusive period between 1966 and 1983, a single merger occurred in 1970 (Moore-McCormack Lines Inc merged by United States Lines).
-In the competitive period between 1984 and 1990, two mergers occurred in 1986, three mergers occurred in 1988, and two mergers occurred in 1990.
+This period involves a collusive and competitive environment with shipping conferences that are explicit and cartels globally allowed.
+This period has been studied in detail by Otani and Matsuda (2023) and Otani (2023).
+The period is divided into collusive (1966–1983) and competitive (1984–1990) periods according to the U.S. Shipping Act of　1984.
+In the collusive period between 1966 and 1983, a single merger occurred in 1970 (Moore-McCormack Lines, Inc. merged with United States Lines).
+During the competitive period between 1984 and 1990, two mergers occurred in 1986, three occurred in 1988, and two occurred in 1990.

-Until the 1970s, containerization still were not much adopted and pioneer countries and ports had set containerized operations only in North America, Western Europe, and Japan (Guerrero and Rodrigue 2014), and had dominant market shares.
-Also, container freight rates were high until the 1970s due to the shipping conferences, as shown in Figure 2.
-Thus, except for the Moore-McCormack merger, there were not significant mergers in the industry in the 1970s because collusive ﬁrms enjoyed enough proﬁts without mergers.
+Until the 1970s, containerization was still not adopted, and pioneering countries and ports had set containerized operations only in North America, Western Europe, and Japan (Guerrero and Rodrigue 2014), and had dominant market shares.
+In addition, container freight rates were high until the 1970s owing to shipping conferences, as shown in Figure 2.
+Thus, except for the Moore-McCormack merger, there were no significant mergers in the industry in the 1970s because collusive ﬁrms enjoyed enough proﬁts without mergers.
 Institutionally, Japanese shipping executives stated in newspaper interviews that liner shipping, including containers, was the most proﬁtable division in their companies at that time and supported their operations (Ishida and Sato 2006).

-The 1980s in the industry is known as the expansion of containerization, which took place in North America, Western Europe, and Japan and its trading partners such as the Caribbean, the Mediterranean, and Southeast Asian countries (Guerrero and Rodrigue 2014).
+The 1980s was known as the expansion of containerization, which took place in North America, Western Europe, and Japan and its trading partners, such as the Caribbean, the Mediterranean, and Southeast Asian countries (Guerrero and Rodrigue 2014).
 During this time, these areas were integrated into global trade relations through the beginning of oﬀshoring and the emergence of new transshipment hubs such as Singapore.
 However, there was a signiﬁcant decline in container freight rates due to the Sea-Land’s withdrawal from shipping conferences in 1980 and the enactment of the Shipping Act of 1984 in the United States (Otani and Matsuda 2023).
 The falling freight rates and the depreciation of the dollar as a result of the Plaza Accord of 1985 aﬀected the proﬁtability of Japanese and European shipping companies and prompted the mergers (Duru 2018).
-In Japan, Yamashita Shin Nihon Kisen Kaisha (Y-S Line) and Japan Line merged to form Nippon Liner System (NLS) in the container shipping sector.
-In 1988, Hanjin Shipping merged withKorea Shipping Company (KSC), which was originally a state-owned company.
+In Japan, Yamashita Shin Nihon Kisen Kaisha (Y-S Line) and Japan Line merged to form the Nippon Liner System (NLS) in the container shipping sector.
+In 1988, Hanjin Shipping merged with the Korea Shipping Company (KSC), which was originally state-owned.

-1991–2008 Table 2 summarizes all mergers based on IHS between 1991 and 2005.
-The period involves the Ocean Shipping Reform Act (OSRA) of 1998 and this enactment divides the period into thethe pre-OSRA and post-OSRA periods. eThe period is studied inFusillo (2006, 2013) and Reitzes and Sheran (2002) in detail.
+1991–2008 Table 2 summarizes all the mergers based on the IHS between 1991 and 2005.
+This period includes the Ocean Shipping Reform Act (OSRA) of 1998, which divides the period into pre- and post-OSRA periods.
+This period has been studied in detail by Fusillo (2006, 2013) and Reitzes and Sheran (2002).
 We ﬁnd three mergers before 1998 and twelve mergers after the enactment of the OSRA of 1998.